-Kenneth Drysdale, a family friend speaking on behalf of the Staffords, said that while he was not told exactly what Alexi consumed on June 25 that caused her to have anaphylaxis, “I do know it was a mistake.
-She did not realize there was peanut butter in what she ate.”
+Kenneth Drysdale, a family friend speaking on behalf of the Staffords, said that what Alexi consumed on June 25 caused her to have anaphylaxis.
+“It was a mistake.
+She did not realize there was peanut butter in what she ate,” he said.

 The teen began to feel tingling in her mouth and came home.
 However, the severe anaphylactic reaction quickly progressed and her mother says Alexi stopped breathing and fell unconscious.
 “We administered two EpiPens while she was conscious and waited on paramedics for what felt like an eternity,” wrote Travers-Stafford.
 Her daughter died within an hour and a half of eating the cookie.

 “The company has different colored packaging to indicate chunky, chewy, or regular but NO screaming warnings about such a fatal ingredient to many people,” said Travers-Stafford, who shared this information to warn others “so this horrible mistake doesn’t happen again.”

 Several donors have been from the food allergy community.
 They state in the comments that they have never met the family, but have a child with peanut allergies and can relate to what they’re going through.

 “They are an amazing family that, like many families with allergies, has focused on educating as much as possible on the importance of understanding allergies and the severity of them,” Drysdale told Allergic Living.